ufechner7/KiteModels.jl/docs/src/index.md

 ## Provides

-The type KPS3 with the **residual!** function for a DAE solver, representing the model.
+The type **KPS3** with the **residual!** function for a DAE solver, representing the model.

 Additional functions to provide inputs and outputs of the model on each time step.
-Per time step the residual! function is called as many times as needed to find the solution at the end of the time step.
+Per time step the **residual!** function is called as many times as needed to find the solution at the end of the time step.
+The formulas are based on basic physics and aerodynamics and can be quite simple because a differential algebraic notation is used.

 Click on **Functions** on the left to see the exported functions.